endormi/awesome-dj/pull_request_template.md

 # PR Request

-Explain shortly what this PR is.
+Explain shortly what this PR does.